pylorak/GoldCPP/README.md

 -----------------------------------------
 Just compile everything statically into your project.
 No tricks necessary, except that the code needs to be complied in C++11 mode.
-Tested with GCC 4.7.2 under both Linux and Windows.
-Due to some language features in C++11 it does not compile on VC++2010.
-No idea about VC++2012.
-Maybe you can try it and if necessary supply a patch?
+Tested with GCC 4.7.2 and VC++2012.
+No unicode support under VC++ though.

 How to use?